Billwilliams1952/Arduino-Simple-Robot/README.md

 ## Tests

 No special tests are provided.
+Let the robot run until it:
+- gets stuck in a rut
+- gets stuck against a wall
+- gets caught under furniture
+- runs out of power

 ## License